 2022 Published artist monograph, Alisan Fine Arts, Hong Kong

-Lives in New York, USA
+2025 Passed away in February, New York, USA

 SELECTED SOLO EXHIBITIONS